 Family and Friends of Don Martin

 Don Martin (1934-2025) served for three years as a paratrooper, first at Fort Campbell, Kentucky in the 101st Airbourne, and then at Fort Bragg, North Carolina.
 During his service, he was an Army Military Police Officer and also worked as a mechanic in the motor pool.
 After his military service, he went on to further his education at the University of Wisconsin-Stevens Point, and later at the University of South Dakota-Brooking, earning his master’s degree and PhD in Rural Sociology.
-Dr. Martin came to UW Oshkosh in 1970 to teach in the Sociology Department.
-In 1980, he received the UW Oshkosh Distinguished Teaching Award.
+Dr. Martin came to UW-Oshkosh in 1970 to teach in the Sociology Department.
+In 1980, he received the UW-Oshkosh Distinguished Teaching Award.
 Don retired in 2003 after serving 33 years as a faculty member.

-The Sociology Department established the Don Martin Sociology Scholarship in 2003 in honor of Dr. Martin and his retirement from UW Oshkosh.
+The Sociology Department established the Don Martin Sociology Scholarship in 2003 in honor of Dr. Martin and his retirement from UW-Oshkosh.
 The scholarship is given annually to a deserving sociology student.